• Skip to main content

 What to serve with asiago chicken:

-I usually pair this rich, main-dish casserole with just a simple salad such as Southern Cucumber and Tomato Salad, Romaine Wedge Salad with Green Goddess Dressing, or my favorite, Tomato Salad with White Acre Peas!
+I usually pair this rich, main-dish casserole with either fresh asparagus or a simple salad such as Romaine Wedge Salad with Green Goddess Dressing.

 A slice of my Garlic Bread, Sausage Bread, or Cornbread would round things out nicely.